ivyy-poison/tp/docs/UserGuide.md

   - However, if you want to find employees with tag `remote`, but only entered `re` as the tag name, NO employees with tag `remote` will be found, instead, employees with tag `re` will be found.
 Note that only tags containing the entire specified word are matched.
 </box>

-2. Press "enter" on your keyboard and you should see the employees matched being listed in the employee list.
+2. Press "Enter" on your keyboard and you should see the employees matched being listed in the employee list.
 Note that employees with additional tags other than the specified ones will also be displayed.